MehrshadHeisenberg/FEM-Product-Preview-Card-Component/ReadMe.md

 Hi everyone.
 I did this project and also learnt some new techniques during the way of bulding it.
 In this markdown I want to tell some of my issues when bulding it and also the things that I learned from building this.

+## Skills used in this project:

+1- HTML

+2- CSS

+3- A little bit of responsive design

 ## Things that I learned:

 1- Some responsive techniques and the problems that would occur if